thatmartinlau/FoodSaver/Progress Reports/Elisabeth_Le_Lesle.md

     - seeing people’s fridges: sort of like an Instagram for fridges, where one can add comments

 Session 2:
+Lots of research done on the different recipe generating websites, like Tesco recipe finder, SuperCook or Dishgen, as well as on the different API options for barcode scanning of ingredients.

 Session 3:
     - download XCode on MacOS to download OpenCV